TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices

 \subsubsection{Other Functions}

-Other buttons placed on the right wrist enhance the efficiency of the design process.
+Other buttons placed on the dominant hand wrist enhance the efficiency of the design process.
 These features include selecting the color and material of the objects, duplicating selected objects, selecting or deselecting all objects, deleting selected objects, deleting all objects, undo, redo, saving, and loading operations.

 To streamline the selection process, pinch gesture shortcuts were added.
 A pinch between the thumb and the middle finger triggers the function to deselect all objects, while a pinch between the thumb and the ring finger triggers the function to select all objects.